AntonHedlundFG/GraduationProject/Docs/Report/Johan/Report_Johan.md

 ### Early design
-<a name="game-mechanics-and-grid-system"></a>The game was designed to operate on a square grid where players take turns with AI to control character units.
+The game was designed to operate on a square grid where players take turns with AI to control character units.
 Players shared control over four characters, with each player able to manage multiple characters if there were fewer than four players.
 All units' stats and abilities were to be granted by items, leaving no innate abilities for the units except for the ability to use items.
 Items could be slot-specific, granting abilities, or slot-less, providing passive effects.
 For example, boots might grant a movement ability, a weapon might grant an attack ability, and armor could increase health value.
 Slot-less items could instead grant passive increases to, for example movement range or attack.

 Enemy units were designed to be identical to player-controlled units, differing only in the controlling entity, which simplified integration and interaction within the game environment.
 It would also give a sense of fairness to the game and inherently show the player how the AI controlled units would be able to act.

-<a name="minimalistic-art-approach"></a>Given the absence of dedicated artists, we adopted a minimalistic art approach using basic geometric shapes and billboards for the game actors. <a name="system-architecture"></a>Additionally, we tried to emphasize the use of scalable and extendable system architecture.
+Given the absence of dedicated artists, we adopted a minimalistic art approach using basic geometric shapes and billboards for the game actors.
+Additionally, we tried to emphasize the use of scalable and extendable system architecture.
 The plan was to use this approach to content generation as much as possible, given the lack of dedicated designers.
 The goal was to create a lot of content using systems instead of creating it by hand.

 ### Anticipated Challenges
-<a name="team-collaboration-1"></a>One of the largest challenges I anticipated was to come from working in a team of five programmers without the support of dedicated artists or designers.
+One of the largest challenges I anticipated was to come from working in a team of five programmers without the support of dedicated artists or designers.
 Previously, I had worked with a maximum of three other programmers, and even in that smaller group, task allocation and collaboration often presented difficulties.
 Organizing our team to avoid these issues as much as possible would be crucial.\
-<a name="system-scalability-and-extendability"></a>Additionally, the absence of designers meant that we needed to architect our systems to be scalable and easily extendable.
+Additionally, the absence of designers meant that we needed to architect our systems to be scalable and easily extendable.
 The systems had to be robust from the start, allowing for efficient content addition throughout the project and potential expansion later on.
 This required careful planning and systematic content generation, which would be a key focus as the project unfolded.

 ### [Style guide](https://github.com/AntonHedlundFG/GraduationProject/blob/main/Docs/Naming%20Conventions/README.md)
 During the planning phase of the project, we established specific naming conventions.
 Some of these conventions are standard, while others are unique to our project.